tnichols217/notes/College/Additional Questions.md

 1. Virtually all of Stanford's undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate — and us — get to know you better.
 (100 to 250 words)

 > [!para]
 > I can get very hype.
 Turn on some music and I will bop with you for hours.
-I am fairly social
+I am fairly social - maybe a little more than fairly - and if you give me

 # Princeton
 ## QB supplement